felixbade/universal-game-controller/README.md

 - Anything that displays graphics (e.g. virtual joysticks).
 - Anything that requires user action to enable (e.g. motion sensor).
 - Local multiplayer.
 Well, maybe.
 Multiplayer is fun, but this gets a bit complicated to handle in a generic way.
 The main point of this library is to provide an opinionated mapping between different input types, and there more trade-offs with 2-player control mapping possibilities.
 - Exposing all features of each input method.
-If you need more, just use the vanilla API – it’s not *that* complicated.
+If you need more, just use the vanilla APIs – they are not *that* complicated.
 - XR / 3D input.